nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to undo the last operations.
 Only a maximum of three consecutive undo requests is allowed.
-2. To-do list undoes the last operation and displays ‘operation done’ on UI.
+2. To-do list undoes the last operation and displays 'operation done' on UI.

 Use case ends